gandhimonil9823/CS_GO_Analysis/README.md

 https://colab.research.google.com/

+Each notebook in this repository is a standalone script which was used to display visualization, train models, or process data.

-Each notebook in this repository - when viewed - has a button "Open in Colab" at the top.
+When viewed, each notebook has a button "Open in Colab" at the top.

 Click this button to open each respective notebook in Google Colab.